ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 The cadence of Polish alexandrine is so soothing and predictable that any deviation from it jolts you out of your relaxed state and makes you pay attention.

-I used this effect in the Polish drafts of VOSTOK, so it made sense to replicate it in the English version:
+I used this effect in the Polish draft of VOSTOK, so it made sense to replicate it in the English version:

 > Stream after stream after stream we follow the shoreline,
 > the mouths of brooks and rivers, sometimes so expansive